 What can I expect to earn when I start teaching?

-Information can be obtained from the Training and Development Agency for Schools website.
+Information can be obtained from the Careers Wales website.

 The programme also offers an advantage towards continuous professional development by affording 60 credits at Master's level.
 These credits may be carried forward towards a full Master's qualification studied on a full or part time basis.